 Expected Longevity of a Condensing Furnace

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-A variable-speed furnace doesn’t operate all the time.
-Alternatively, it runs at different speeds according to the temperature in your home as well as the amount of energy it needs to sustain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Instead, it runs at different speeds based on the temperature in your Norco and surrounding parishes home as well as the amount of energy it uses to reach that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will switch to a higher speed in order to keep up with demand.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will shift to a higher speed to handle the demand.
 This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces